 • Persisting cross-functional issues despite multiple attempts to resolve

-• Strategic decisions requiring independent, experienced judgment
+• You need strategic decisions requiring independent, experienced judgment

 • Transformation initiatives that have lost momentum

-Our method
+Our method – CORE

 Intellectual grounding